| Breadman in Centro |

 As

-the day progresses and the heat increases a number of vendors are out
+the day progresses and the heat increases, several vendors are out

-tortillas, bread, ice cream treats, clay pots, or woven mats and
+tortillas, bread, ice cream treats, clay pots, and woven mats and

 bags.
 They trudge the streets with display cases confidentially